Boboshticë: Demographics

 The majority of the population of the village was Bulgarian until 1960.
 Then the mass migration of Aromanians ("Vlachs") began, while the old local population migrated to the cities in Albania.

 According to some scientists, Boboshticë and the neighboring Drenovë were the only villages in which the Korča dialect of the Macedonian language was still spoken, as of 1991.
 According to linguist Xhelal Ylli, following a visit to the village in 2005, only five or six speakers remained living in the village.
 The dialect is classified as part of Bulgarian dialects by other authors.
 Some Bulgarian linguists emphasize that the reflexes of yat in this western Bulgarian dialect is wide, like it is in Eastern Bulgarian dialects.

-Dhimitër Theodhor Çanço (Dimitar Tsantso) was a teacher from the village who wrote the historical "Memorandia", a collection of orally transmitted historical facts, as well as documentary facts.
+Dhimitër Theodhor Canco (Dimitar Tsantso) was a teacher from the village who wrote the historical "Memorandia", a collection of orally transmitted historical facts, as well as documentary facts.
 The "Memorandia" was written in Greek.
 The original copy belongs to the author's family.
 It was copied by two of Canco's nephews and the copy is part of the Albanian Archives.
-In his memoirs, written in Greek, Tcanko defined the local villagers as Orthodox Christians who speak a Bulgarian dialect.
-Andre Mazon, an expert in Slavic studies, has published an exceptional source of information it in his Documents slaves de l'Albanie de Sud, II, pieces complemetaires (Paris, Institut d'Etudes Slaves, 1965), for which Bulgarian scholar Maria Filipova made the translation from Greek to French.
+In his memoirs, written in Greek, Canco defined the local villagers as Orthodox Christians who speak a Bulgarian dialect.
+Andre Mazon, an expert in Slavic studies, has published an exceptional source of information in his Documents slaves de l'Albanie de Sud, II, pieces complemetaires (Paris, Institut d'Etudes Slaves, 1965), for which Bulgarian scholar Maria Filipova made the translation from Greek to French.

 Mazon also published seventeen correspondence letters written by Mihal Kuneshka, a villager, dating back to the late 19th century.
 All are in the Bulgarian language, proving the existence of the Slavic element.
 Mazon included as well sixteen letters written in French by Victor Efitimiu, which describe old legends and oral traditions leading to the village's assumed origin, as well as much third-party information from other authors.

 In 2005, a Greek-language school was again operating in the village.
 At the same time, controversies rose regarding testimonies that the Greek government was paying people to declare themselves as Greek and register as North Epirotes, in attempts to Hellenize the area.
 A memorial was built to commemorate Greek soldiers fallen during the Greco-Italian War.
 Disagreements between some villagers and representatives of the Omonia organisation rose because of allegations that the construction personnel violated the village cemetery while building the memorial.
 This led to a one-year long imprisonment sentence for Omonia's leader in Korça, Naum Disho, however his sentence was removed by the Korçe's Court of Appeal.